 In some cases, an IDIQ will be awarded to only one company, and this is very beneficial because it basically allows that organization to set prices within the limitations.

 In other situations, they will be awarded to multiple companies.
-In these cases, the government agency will give orders for the tasks or deliveries, and there will be a competition among all companies involved.
+In these cases, the government agency will give orders for the tasks or deliveries, and all participating companies submit a proposal with pricing and time commitment.

 Advantages of IDIQs